 "My biggest thing would be to hydrate!
 SXSW is a huge party.
 Drink a ton of water so you can avoid the hangover and hating yourself every morning!
 Also bring external batteries, your phone will die, but at least they help it last longer."

-Let's be honest, if you're reading this and you're from Colorado, chances are your water bottle somewhere within reaching distance.
-Bring it with you, the heat can definitely sneak up on you while you're exploring the festival.
-There are plenty of places to snag a bottle/boxed water, you're just going to be judged for not using a reusable bottle.
-Save yourself some shame & stay hydrated... maybe even slap an Unsigned Unheard sticker on it.
+If you're reading this and you're from Colorado, chances are your water bottle somewhere within reaching distance.
+Bring it with you, the heat can definitely sneak up on you while you're exploring every nook and cranny of the festival.
+There are plenty of places to snag a bottle/boxed water, but beware the silent judgement for using single-use plastics.
+Save yourself the shame, bring your own bottle... even slap an Unsigned Unheard sticker on it. ;)

 Pace & Pitch

-"Pace yourself, it’s a long ass week and you’ll be exhausted by the third or fourth day if you do too much (sort of like we did lmao).
-I’d also say if you attend the panel sessions, trying to talk to the speakers afterwords is a huge plus and can get a musician or someone who’s in the music business the right connections or may lead them to the right connections."
+"Pace yourself, it’s a long-ass week and you’ll be exhausted by the third or fourth day if you do too much (sort of like we did lmao).
+I’d also say, if you attend the panel sessions, trying to talk to the speakers afterwords is a huge plus and can get [a musician or someone who’s in the music business] the right connections or may lead you to the right connections."

-Wise words from The Britty Bunch, himself.
+Wise words from The Britty Bunch.
 Pacing yourself can save your mind, body, and soul a lot of suffering once the week comes to a close.
 There were days when we would be coming home at 3am - 4am only to wake up three hours later to make sure we could get in line for a panel.
-Being on top of your schedule is important, but spreading your energy thin day after day, your ass is guaranteed to get sick when you get home.
-Take care of yourself and your squad.
-As for networking, bet on yourself and do it.
+Being on top of your schedule is important, but spreading your energy thin day after day, you're almost guaranteed to get sick when you get home.
+Take care of yourself and your crew.
+As for networking, bet on yourself and go for it.
 Seriously, if you're going into this blind, without a purpose or a game plan, you're missing out on the opportunity of a lifetime.
 Take the two weeks before you go to practice your elevator pitches, get yourself some business cards, and get your game plan down on paper.
-You never know who you could meet.
+You never know who you could meet in line for tacos or BBQ.

 Plan, plan, plan

 "I would say have a plan and have a backup plan.
-There’s a lot of resources like the app and fast passes that I didn’t really utilize until it was too late.
+There are a lot of resources like the SXSW app and fast passes that I didn’t really utilize until it was too late.
 Also, try to go to as much as you can.
 You can sleep when you're dead!"

 ...
 LIKE WAY IN ADVANCE.